- Leader, Motivation in Educational Research Lab

 - Visiting Professor, Tianjin University of Sport, China

-Professor John Wang is Dean, Graduate Studies and Professional Learning, National Institute of Education, Nanyang Technological University, Singapore.
-He is also a Professor in the Physical Education and Sport Science (PESS) Academic Group.
+Professor John Wang is a Professor in the Physical Education and Sport Science (PESS) Academic Group.
 He has served as Head of PESS, Programme Director of Sport Science and Management Degree from 2011 to 2014, and as Associate Dean for Research Management and Programmes of the Office of Education Research from 2015 to 2018 previously.
 He was also President of Singapore Physical Association from 2012 to 2016.

 Professor Wang is a BPS Chartered Psychologist and Associate Fellow and registered with the Health Professions Council of UK as a Sport and Exercise Psychologist.
 He obtained his PhD from Loughborough University in the United Kingdom in Sport and Exercise Psychology.
 His areas of research include motivational and emotional aspects of physical activity and exercise, as well as in academic subject areas.
 His recent publications have been on sport ability beliefs, achievement goals, intrinsic motivation, emotion, and self-esteem.
 In addition, he also wrote papers on outdoor education, project work, internet gaming, and problem-based learning.
 His strength is also in statistical analyses, structural equation modeling, multilevel analysis and latent growth curves analyses.